shannonmoeller-archive/connect-spawn/README.md

 ## Examples

-The _spawn_ middleware provides a means of executing a child process for a request and responding with the output:
+The _spawn_ middleware executes a child process on request and responds with the output:

 	  connect.createServer(
 	      require('connect-spawn')('ls', ['-Al'], { cwd: __dirname })